digitaldias/Translate/README.md

 // Break a text up into sentences and then return the character length for each sentence IEnumerable<int> BreakSentences(Language language, string text)

-// Add a known translation into the memory of the translation service bool AddTranslation(Language from, Language to, string originalText, string translatedText);

-// Provides a way to give the Translation API a better translation.
-The userName is required
-// to track the originator of the translation bool AddTranslation(Language from, Language to, string originalText, string translatedText, string userName);
 ```

 ### Entities